 Stimulus Check Impact for VA Pension Applicants

-The stimulus check funds will not initially count as assets either.
+The stimulus check funds do not initially count as assets either.
 In fact, it is thought that a veteran (and his / her spouse, if applicable) has 12-months to spend the stimulus money prior to it counting as assets.
 If the money is not spent and it is counted as assets, it will count towards a veteran’s net worth limit, which could cause a veteran to exceed the limit and be denied pension benefits.

 For VA pension applicants (or those considering applying) stimulus money can be spent in a variety of ways, such as paying off debt, buying extra food, or splurging on a kitchen appliance he / she otherwise wouldn’t buy.
 That said, it is extremely important that the applicant (and his / her spouse, if applicable) not purchase items that the VA would consider countable assets.
 This is because countable assets are calculated towards a veteran’s net worth and if one has a net worth greater than the limit, he / she can be denied VA pension eligibility.
 Generally speaking, countable assets are ones that can easily be converted to cash.